 couple hours' time were fantastic.

-In addition to the little red extractor shown above, I also used two of our
+In addition to the little portable extractor shown above, I also used two of our

 designed to much more thoroughly flush contamination out of your carpet,

 backing, pad and subfloor than a conventional carpet cleaning could ever do.

 ([NOTE: Just so you're not confused by